tristanpmcmahon/EnderArchiver/README.md

 - `packVersion`: Version of your modpack
 - `instancePath`: Path to your instance directory
 - `destinationPath`: Path to where backup files are stored
-- `tempPath`: Path to where temporary files are stored
 - `sevenZipPath`: Path to where 7-Zip is installed
 - `threads`: Number of threads to use for file copying and compression